QuaziSamiha/NLP/data-mining/Mulberry-Leaf-with-CNN.md

   - Fully connected layers.
 - The result: Class probabilities (e.g., how likely an image is healthy or diseased).

----

-### **5. Training**:
+**5. Training**:

-- **Loss Function**: Measures how far the model’s predictions are from the actual labels.
-Used **Cross-Entropy Loss** (common for classification).
+- `Loss Function`: Measures how far the model’s predictions are from the actual labels.
+Used `Cross-Entropy Loss` (common for classification).
-- **Optimizer**: Used **ADAM** (adjusts the model weights efficiently during training).
+- `Optimizer`: Used `ADAM` (adjusts the model weights efficiently during training).
 - Goal: Combine MobileNetV3Small’s lightweight design with the added layers’ power for better disease classification.

----

-### Key Takeaways:

-- **MobileNetV3Small** is a compact and efficient base, especially for mobile apps.
-- Adding layers allows the model to learn more specific patterns for leaf diseases.
-- The training process balances accuracy and speed, ensuring the model works well even with limited computing power.

----

-This section focuses on modifying existing models to make them more suitable for the specific task of classifying mulberry leaf diseases.
+**9 Dec, 24**

+### D. Software Application Development

+1. android studio
+2. tensorflow lite

+### E. Gradient-Weighted class activation mapping (Grad-CAM)

+## Experimental Result

+- A. performance metrics
+- B. Multiclass classification result
+  - 1.  model performance
+  - 2.  ablation study
+- C. Android application
+- D. Grad-CAM model visualization

+## Discussion and Future Work

+1. **AI in Agriculture**:

+   - The research shows how AI can solve real problems in agriculture, like identifying diseases in mulberry trees.
+   - This is important for the silk industry, as diseases in mulberry leaves affect silk production.

+2. **Model Development**:

+   - A **lightweight model** (small, efficient, and fast) was created using **MobileNetV3Small**.
+   - It performs well in detecting and classifying mulberry leaf diseases.

+3. **Explainable AI (XAI)**:

+   - Used **Grad-CAM** (a method to visualize which parts of an image the model focuses on) to make the model more transparent and understandable.
+   - Example: If the model detects a disease, Grad-CAM shows which part of the leaf led to this decision.

+4. **Dataset Strength**:
+   - The dataset included healthy leaves and leaves with two common diseases (leaf rust and leaf spot).
+   - This variety helped train a strong and accurate model.

+- **Future Directions**:

+1. **Drones for Data Collection**:

+   - Drones with cameras can capture images of crops from above.
+   - Benefits:
+     - Cover large fields quickly.
+     - Identify diseases early.
+     - Monitor plant health continuously.
+   - Example: A drone flying over a mulberry garden can detect diseased areas in real-time.

+2. **Static Cameras**:

+   - Fixed cameras can monitor plants closely over time.
+   - Benefits:
+     - Detailed examination of plant health.
+     - Help track disease progress.

+3. **Better Decision-Making**:
+   - Early disease detection and regular monitoring can guide farmers to take action at the right time.
+   - This ensures:
+     - Efficient use of resources (like pesticides or fertilizers).
+     - Improved silk production and sustainability.